datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/general.md

 * **Finding a preimage from n-bit hash:** `2^n/2` inputs before collision is found
 * **Finding a second preimage from n-bit hash:** `2^n` inputs
+* **Sticky bit on directories:** only the owner of the file and the owner of the folder are allowed to delete a file in the directory.
+If the bit is not set, anyone with write access to the directory would be allowed to delete it.
+* **Sticky bit on files:** in Solaris these files will not be cached by the kernel.
+Usually set on swap files to prevent access on the file from flushing more important data from the system cache.
+* **SSL Protection against Replay attacks:** In the handshake, both the client and server send random numbers in the hello messages.
+In the finished message, previous handshake messages are hashed and encrypted.
+Since the random numbers are included someone replaying the messages would not be able to produce the correct finished messages and a replay message would not be valid.
+* **Why isn't the header encrypted in ESP (IPsec)?** Because the SPI is stored in the header.
+This is an index pointing to the algorithms and keys used in encryption.
+* **Clean and dirty subjects in Biba:** a clean object contains information that is more correct than a dirty object.
+We trust clean subjects to provide information that is more correct than dirty subjects.
+Dirty and clean are in Biba, relative terms.